What is Animal Research?

 The Act provides that animal research (as defined above) can only be conducted by institutions licensed by the Minister for Primary Industries and Water.
 Research by unlicensed institutions (or researchers) is an offence for which substantial pecuniary and/or custodial penalties exist.

-To be granted a licence, the institution must have its own or approved access to an Animal Ethics Committee properly constituted according to the approved research Code.
+To be granted a licence, the institution must have its own or approved access to an Animal Ethics Committee that is constituted according to the approved research Code.
 (See Animal Ethics Committee below).

 Animal research performed by a licensed institution is protected from the Cruelty (Section 8) and Aggravated cruelty (Section 9) provisions of the Act, provided it has Animal Ethics Committee approval and is conducted in accordance with the approved research Code of Practice.

 An institution can be any entity that wishes to conduct research or teaching, for example a school, university, pharmaceutical company, ecological surveyor or private individual with a particular animal research interest.
 The person who signs the application (eg Vice Chancellor/Managing Director/CEO) is the person who is ultimately responsible for the activities of the institution.
 An additional person can be nominated for routine contact between the Department and the institution.

 To be licensed, the institution must agree to comply with the approved research Code of Practice - currently the